 Follow up appointments

-If you need to come back for follow up care, your future appointment will be made before you leave the department wherever possible.
+You may need to come back for follow up care within the next few weeks.
+If so, your appointment will be made before you leave the department, wherever possible.